groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/jpeg.en.md

     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
        GroupDocs.Comparison for .NET API provides rich functionality in JPEG images comparison.
 Resulting reports contain data about any distinctions at selected images.
-Using of our software in your .NET projects do not request for any other libraries.
+Using of our software in your C# projects do not request for any other libraries.
 Just add some lines of code and get powerful tool to achieve your goals.

 ############################# Steps ############################
 steps: